Kore Carrier Board

 7. GND

-Note: The SPI port will likely be removed in future versions of this carrier board.
+The SPI port is expected to be removed in future versions of this carrier board.

 ADC